JAlexMina/Portal-Game-Engine/README.md

-My program does not crash,
-It runs on department machines at 20+ FPS,
 Moving the mouse pans the camera,
-Pressing certain keys moves the camera.
+Pressing wasd keys moves the player.

 My main implimentation for the final was to add portals!
 They are able to show what you